camunda/camunda-docs-manual/content/installation/full/tomcat/configuration.md

 ---

-This page explains how to configure the full distribution for glassfish application server.
+This page explains how to configure the full distribution for Tomcat Application Server.

 # LDAP